sheetguard/sguard/README.md

 SGuard is fully automated.
 Everything a user needs is almost one button click.

 ![Demo CountPages alpha](videos/demo_scale.gif)

-## Video

-We also provide a YouTube [video](https://youtu.be/gNPmMvQVf5Q) to present our methodology, tool usage, etc.

 ## Related research work